sravanibandari/GVSU-CIS641-Slytherin/README.md

 # Slytherin

-Our project is an e-commerce shopping website.Where we tend to build the below pages in the website products listing, adding items to favorite/whishlist page, cart page and product details page
+Our project is a ecommerce website which has features such as login,adding items to cart ,summing the prices of the items and displaying, proceeding to payment and checking out.
+We wish to provide easy window shopping options to the users with various categories.
+This website has been built with the hope of providing user friendly and platform adaptable website to the user.

 ## Team Members and Roles